Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Abstract

 \section{Abstract}

-Anomaly detection and segmentation in images has made tremendous progress in recent years while 3D information has often been ignored.
-The objective of this paper is to further understand the benefit and role of 3D as opposed to color in image anomaly detection.
-Our study begins by presenting a surprising finding: standard color-only anomaly segmentation methods, when applied to 3D datasets, significantly outperform all current methods.
-On the other hand, we observe that color-only methods are insufficient for images containing geometric anomalies where shape cannot be unambiguously inferred from 2D.
-This suggests that better 3D methods are needed.
-We investigate different representations for 3D anomaly detection and discover that handcrafted orientation-invariant representations are unreasonably effective on this task.
-We uncover a simple 3D-only method that outperforms all recent approaches while not using deep learning, external pretraining datasets, or color information.
-As the 3D-only method cannot detect color and texture anomalies, we combine it with 2D color features, granting us the best current results by a large margin (Pixel-wise ROCAUC: 99.2\%, PRO: 95.9\% on MVTec 3D-AD).
-We conclude by discussing future challenges for 3D anomaly detection and segmentation.
+Despite significant advances in image anomaly detection and segmentation, few methods use 3D information.
+We utilize a recently introduced 3D anomaly detection dataset to evaluate whether or not using 3D information is a lost opportunity.
+First, we present a surprising finding: standard color-only methods outperform all current methods that are explicitly designed to exploit 3D information.
+This is counter-intuitive as even a simple inspection of the dataset shows that color-only methods are insufficient for images containing geometric anomalies.
+This motivates the question: how can anomaly detection methods effectively use 3D information?
+We investigate a range of shape representations including hand-crafted and deep-learning-based; we demonstrate that rotation invariance plays the leading role in the performance.
+We uncover a simple 3D-only method that beats all recent approaches while not using deep learning, external pre-training datasets, or color information.
+As the 3D-only method cannot detect color and texture anomalies, we combine it with color-based features, significantly outperforming previous state-of-the-art.
+Our method, dubbed BTF (Back to the Feature) achieves pixel-wise ROCAUC: $99.3\%$ and PRO: $96.4\%$ on MVTec 3D-AD.